Joker666/cogman/example/simple/README.md

 #### Config:

-Cogman provide most simplest approach to setup config file.
-It only ask for `amqp` & `redis` connection address.
-Other field will be fill up by default value if they are empty.
+Cogman provide the simplest approach to set up config file.
+It only asks for `amqp` & `redis` connection address.
+Other fields would be filled up by default value if they are kept empty.

 ```go
 cfg := &config.Config{